Secondary Education K-12 (MAT)

 The M.A.T. program is a two phase Master’s degree program which includes an en-route teacher certification in Secondary Education Subject Field (K-12) (Post Baccalaureate Teacher Certification).
-This program enables college graduates holding a baccalaureate degree in a Subject Field Area such as Art, Science (biology, chemistry, earth science), English, World Language: (French, Spanish, Chinese, Japanese), Mathematics, Music, or Social Studies, to obtain teacher certification and a Master of Arts in Teaching degree (M.A.T.).
+This program enables college graduates holding a baccalaureate degree in a Subject Field Area such as Art, English, World Language: (French, Spanish, Chinese, Japanese), Music, or Social Studies, to obtain teacher certification and a Master of Arts in Teaching degree (M.A.T.).
 The K-12 subject field certification requires a content appropriate major.
 The certification portion of the program constitutes Phase I of the M.A.T. degree program.
 During Phase II, candidates complete an additional 15 credits (9 credits of upper level electives and 6 credits of research culminating in a master’s thesis).

 After the first 15 credits of coursework, candidates enroll in a 10-credit student teaching internship and a 2-credit seminar.
 The traditional internship requires a full semester of supervised teaching in a public school.
 Additional field placements include a part time practicum and school-based observations.

-The M.A.T. in Secondary Education Subject Field (K-12) degree program, which requires the completion of 43, encompasses the major elements of effective instruction including a repertoire of effective teaching models, successful classroom management practices, strategies for providing differentiated learning experiences to accommodate student diversity, curriculum design and implementation, field experiences embedded into courses, research methods and thesis, and the student teaching internship.
+The M.A.T. in Secondary Education Subject Field (K-12) degree program, which requires the completion of 43 credits, encompasses the major elements of effective instruction including a repertoire of effective teaching models, successful classroom management practices, strategies for providing differentiated learning experiences to accommodate student diversity, curriculum design and implementation, field experiences embedded into courses, research methods and thesis, and the student teaching internship.